41 killer copywriting tips that'll improve any business fast.

 What you’ve got to say about your business isn’t important; what your audience needs to hear is.

-Business copy needs to be benefit-driven.
+In a commercial environment, readers will always be thinking 'what's in it for me'.
+As such, business copy needs to be benefit-driven.
 The value of what you’re selling needs to be extremely clear from the start.

 Basically, make it super-easy for consumers to say ‘yes’ by putting the below into action: